mohamedhany1024/Vee-Shell-Web/README.md

-# Zee-Shell-Web
+# Vee-Shell-Web
-Official Source Code For Zee Shell
+Official Source Code For Vee Shell
 A Touch-Friendy Shell That Runs On Top of A Linux Environement